 Morse theory is the method of studying the topology of a smooth manifold by the study of Morse functions and their associated gradient flows.

 Classical Morse theory centered around simple statements like Morse inequalities, concerning just the Betti numbers.
-It is useful not only for studying manifolds, but also for studying infinite CW-type spaces homotopically filtered in manifolds, as by Milnor and Bott (especially The stable homotopy of the classical groups) for spaces of paths in a smooth manifold.
+It is useful not only for studying manifolds, but also for studying infinite CW-type spaces homotopically filtered in manifolds, as by Milnor and Bott (especially the stable homotopy of the classical groups) for spaces of paths in a smooth manifold.

 Novikov–Morse theory is a variant using multivalued functions.
+There is also a discrete Morse theory for combinatorial cell complexes.

-Founders of Morse theory were Marston Morse, Raoul Bott and Albert Schwarz.
+The founders of Morse theory were Marston Morse, Raoul Bott and Albert Schwarz.

 On a smooth manifold , a smooth function is said to be Morse (or a Morse function) if

 The Morse functions on are dense in most reasonable topologies you could put on .
-A further condition which is useful in case is not compact is
+A further condition which is useful, in case is not compact, is

 Together with a (smooth) Riemann structure , any real function on defines a flow on by the equation